 Plans.
-If you are still working you can generally delay taking RMDs from your employer's retirement plan until you retire.
+If you are still working, you can generally delay taking RMDs from your employer's retirement plan until you retire.
 That's because your required beginning date is April 1st of the year following the later of turning age 73 or your retirement.
 However, if you currently own 5% or more of the business or you have already retired but have assets remaining in the plan, then RMDs cannot be delayed.
 Always check with your plan's administrator to see what your required beginning date is.

 Roth IRAs.
 If you are the owner of a Roth IRA, then there is no required beginning date and are no RMDs during your lifetime.
+The same is true if you have designated Roth accounts in your employer's retirement plan.
 However, some beneficiaries will be required to receive RMDs after your death from the inherited Roth IRA.